Leukoaraiosis is a radiological term used to describe diffuse white matter changes thought to be related to small vessel disease.

 - T1 C+ (Gd): non-enhancing

 History and etymology

-The term comes from the Greek (leuko = white and araios = rarefaction) and was first proposed by Vladimir Hachinski, a Ukrainian-born Canadian neurologist 6.
+The term leukoaraiosis means white matter rarefaction and comes from the Greek (leuko = white and araios = rarefaction).
+It was first proposed by Vladimir Hachinski, a Ukrainian-born Canadian neurologist 6.

 - 1. Amar K, Bucks RS, Lewis T et-al. The effect of white matter low attenuation on cognitive performance in dementia of the Alzheimer type.
 Age Ageing.
 1996;25 (6): 443-8. doi:10.1093/ageing/25.6.443 - Pubmed citation

 - 2. Amar K, Lewis T, Wilcock G et-al. The relationship between white matter low attenuation on brain CT and vascular risk factors: a memory clinic study.
 Age Ageing.
 1995;24 (5): 411-5.
 Age Ageing (link) - Pubmed citation

 - 3. Helenius J, Soinne L, Salonen O et-al. Leukoaraiosis, ischemic stroke, and normal white matter on diffusion-weighted MRI.
 Stroke.
 2002;33 (1): 45-50. doi:10.1161/hs0102.101228 - Pubmed citation